-There are four local Native Friendship Centres in the Mainland/Southwest region: Fraser Region Aboriginal Friendship Centre Association in Surrey, Lillooet Friendship Centre Society, Mission Friendship Centre Society and Vancouver Aboriginal Friendship Centre Society, and you are also welcome to reach out to the BC Association of Aboriginal Friendship Centres to see the programs and services which you may be able to access.
+There are four local Native Friendship Centres in the Mainland Southwest Region: Fraser Region Aboriginal Friendship Centre Association in Surrey, Lillooet Friendship Centre Society, Mission Friendship Centre Society and Vancouver Aboriginal Friendship Centre Society, and you are also welcome to reach out to the BC Association of Aboriginal Friendship Centres to see the programs and services which you may be able to access.
 If you are of Nis'ga'a ancestry the Nis'ga'a Ts'amiks Vancouver Society may also be able to assist you.
 If you are of Coast Salish ancestry you may want to enquire with the Naut'sa mawt Resources Group.

 Indigenous businesses looking to pivot and/or expand their offerings should review the Procurement Strategy for Aboriginal Business (PSAB).
-Through the PSAB the federal government has mandated that 3% of all federal government procurement will be set aside for Indigenous businesses, and this amount is likely increasing to 5% soon.
-If you are thinking you may be able to expand your offerings internationally, Export Development Canada offers services to assist Indigenous businesses to explore this option.
-Small Business BC has a great site that lists a lot of updated resources being offered to Indigenous businesses as well as general COVID-19 supports for Indigenous individuals and communities.
+Through the PSAB, the federal government has mandated that 3% of all federal government procurement will be set aside for Indigenous businesses, and this amount is likely increasing to 5% soon.
+Further, if you may be able to expand your offerings internationally, Export Development Canada offers services to assist Indigenous businesses to explore this option.

+Small Business BC website has an up-to-date list of resources offered to Indigenous businesses as well as general COVID-19 supports for Indigenous individuals and communities.

-The Indigenous Business and Investment Council has a listing of Indigenous specific business supports and resources.
-The Indigenous Medical Suppliers Co-op has a listing of Indigenous business that have organized and/or retooled to supply PPE to the market place.
-They also have a listing of COVID-19 supports available to Indigenous businesses.
-Check out the Indigenous Business Survey report from the Canadian Centre for Aboriginal Business (CCAB).
+The Indigenous Business and Investment Council has a list of Indigenous-specific business supports and resources.
+The Indigenous Medical Suppliers Co-op has a list of Indigenous business that have organized and/or retooled to supply PPE to the marketplace as well as a list of COVID-19 supports available to Indigenous businesses.
+The Indigenous Business Survey from the Canadian Centre for Aboriginal Business (CCAB) demonstrates how Indigenous-owned businesses were among the hardest hit by COVID-19.